EDJNet/tidywikidatar/README.md

 And here we are, we know in which country Margaret Mead was born.

-This may seems complex, but can be actually quite useful to understand how Wikidata works.
+The procedure above may seem a bit convoluted, but it is actually quite representative of how Wikidata stores information.

-This functions can also be combined, for example, like this:
+As you would expect, such functions can also be combined, for example, like this:

 ``` r
 get_bio <- function(id, language = "en") {